Here’s your initial exposure to compelling call-to-action examples right off the bat.

 - “If you send us your response in the enclosed card today, we will take care of the postage.”

-The first example is most probably related to a new subscription or the renewal of an existing one.
-Within this single line, the brand indicates a sense of urgency while also laying emphasis that interested readers need only send in the form and not worry about the payment.
+The first example is probably related to a new subscription or the renewal of an existing one.
+Within this single line, the brand indicates a sense of urgency while also emphasising that interested readers need only send in the form and not worry about the payment.

-After all, what good is an enticing CTA tactic if users don’t have a clear idea of what to mail or how to go about it?
+After all, what good is an enticing CTA tactic if users don’t know what to mail or how to go about it?
 At the same time, the overall tone of the copy indicates that the user has a choice, which inadvertently builds consumer trust.

-Interestingly, some brands continue to mail in marketing materials and products directly to homes even today — perhaps, with some amount of success.
-On the other hand, imagine what the leads and conversion rates would look like if a brand still expected users to mail in forms and other material via post.
+Interestingly, some brands continue to mail marketing materials and products directly to homes, perhaps with some success.
+On the other hand, imagine the leads and conversion rates if a brand still expected users to mail in forms and other material via post.

-Needless to say, the digital space has changed how users and brands interact — thus calling for traditional CTAs to adapt to the new digital age.
+The digital space has changed how users and brands interact — thus calling for traditional but practical CTAs to adapt to the new digital age.

 Digitalising Traditional Calls To Action

-In an instant gratification world where competitors continually invest in digital marketing strategies, expecting mail responses won’t lead to, well, leads.
+In an instant gratification world where competitors continually invest in online marketing strategies, adhering to best practices means understanding that expecting mail responses won’t lead to leads.
 That said, conversions are more likely if you supplement a direct mail CTA tactic with digital aspects.
 Here are a few ways to go about it:

 1. Website Links

 Ensure that you have a landing page ready — visitors should be able to learn more about the company and its products from this site.
-With the initial mailer and concise CTA, you may only be able to fit in so many words.
-That said, it is best to set up an official company website or, perhaps, a product page and mention the URL before sending it to customers.
+With the initial mailer and concise CTA, you may only be able to fit in many words.
+It is best to set up an official company website or, perhaps, a product page and mention the URL before sending it to customers.

 Alternatively, you may print a QR code for added ease of access and a much more structured mailer since URLs are often a confusing jumble of characters.
-Or literally, tap into technology by printing NFC tags onto the mailer so that users can go to the landing page with a slight tap of their phones.
+Or tap into technology by printing NFC tags onto the mailer so that users can Go to the web page to perform the desired action with a slight tap of their phones.

 2. Email Or Phone Number

-You could either redirect potential visitors to the website’s “Contact Us” page that is complete with a contact form or mention an email ID or phone number with the CTA.
-However, keep in mind that a strong CTA contains action verbs and a clear message.
+You could redirect potential visitors to give their email address to the website’s “Contact Us” page, complete with a contact form or mention an email ID or phone number with the CTA.
+However, remember that a cTA stands as it contains action verbs and a clear message.

-That said, you may use phrases such as “Call us now to get free shipping” and “Visit our website for a free consultancy”.
-On the other hand, passive or ambiguous statements, such as “Take a look at our prices” or “Get started today by adding us to your contact list”, defeats the true purpose of a CTA.
+You may use phrases such as “Call us now to get free shipping” and “Visit our website for a free consultancy”.
+On the other hand, passive or ambiguous statements, such as ‘Take a look at our prices’ or ‘Get started today by looking at our product or service offering’, defeat the true purpose of a CTA.